Mostly Sunny With a High Near 73

 Sunday

-A slight chance of showers and thunderstorms.
-Mostly sunny, with a high near 76.
+Showers likely and possibly a thunderstorm.
+Partly sunny, with a high near 71.

 Whatever the weather, have a wonderful day!